-Laura Ingraham Told LeBron James To Shutup and Dribble; He Went to The Hoop
+Laura Ingraham Told LeBron James To Shut Up And Dribble; He Went To The Hoop

 'The best thing she did was help me create more awareness' — LeBron on Fox News' Laura Ingraham's comments https://t.co/hp5ATRyXUH pic.twitter.com/DrRUxu38Is— Sports Illustrated (@SInow) February 17, 2018

-Ingraham comments came in the run up to Sunday's NBA All-Star game, in which James captained the winning team.
-He said Ingraham's criticism only enlarged his message: "The best thing she did was help me create more awareness" during the "best weekend" at the NBA, the athlete said on Sunday.
+Ingraham's comments came in the run-up to Sunday's NBA All-Star game, in which James captained the winning team.
+He said Ingraham's criticism only enlarged his message: "The best thing she did was help me create more awareness" during the "best weekend" at the NBA, the athlete said Sunday.
 "I get to sit up here and talk about social injustice."

-"We will definitely not shut up and dribble ...
+"We will definitely not shut up and dribble. ...
 I mean too much to society, too much to the youth, too much to so many kids who feel like they don't have a way out," James continued.

 "I had no idea who she is ... until now," the athlete quipped.
 "So she won in that case."